kbotteon/kbotteon/README.md

-### The musings of a computer engineer that developes both embedded software and digital logic for FPGAs.
+### :computer: The musings of a computer engineer that develops both embedded software and digital logic for FPGAs.